Prostitution in Australia: 2008 review

 In 2008, the Justice Department conducted a review of the 2005 Act and received a number of submissions, in accordance with the provisions of the Act.

 The report was tabled in June 2009 and expressed concerns about the effectiveness of the legislation, and suggested considering alternatives.

 In June 2010, the Attorney-General Lara Giddings announced the Government was going to proceed with reform, using former Attorney-General Judy Jackson's 2003 draft legislation as a starting point.
 Giddings became the Premier in a minority ALP government in January 2011.
 However, her Attorney-general, former premier David Bartlett, did not favour this position but resigned shortly afterwards, being succeeded by Brian Wightman.

 2012 review

 Wightman released a discussion paper in January 2012.
 This was opposed by religious conservative groups, some feminist groups as well as community organisations with concerns about the potential a legalised sex industry to bring organised crime to the state, and included presentations from other States such as Sheila Jeffreys.
 The government invited submissions on the discussion paper until the end of March, and received responses from a wide range of individuals and groups.
 Wightman declined to refer the matter to the Law Reform Institute.
 After the review Wightman stated that there were no plans to make prostitution illegal "Legal issues around the sex industry can be emotive and personal for many people...
 The Government's top priority is the health and safety of sex workers and the Tasmanian community."

 Victoria

+Victoria decriminalised sex work on 1 December 2023, by repealing the Sex Work Act 1994.
+This means that brothels no longer need to be licensed, and offenses such as a sex worker working with a sexually transmitted infection were repealed.
+The only offense remaining for street-based sex work is loitering or soliciting for sex work "at or near" a school, education or care service, children's service, or place of worship between the hours of 6am and 7pm, or at any time on prescribed "days of religious significance" at or near a specific religion's places of worship, being: